pkpenton/learn-to-code/README.md

 ### Week 1 instructions:

-Create a new directory (folder) in this repo with your name as the name of the directory.
+Create a new directory (folder) in this repo with your first name as the name of the directory.
 Then create two files in that directory called `first_python.py` and `first_yaml.yaml`.
 Submit a PR (pull request) with your changes.
 Note: never work on the master branch, always create your own branch!